akovalyo/42sv_Hercules/README.md

 The goal of this project is to schedule a one time task at a precise date and time.

 This project aims to give you a small approach on timed command and their execution.

+***

+### 04 Augean Stables :ox:

+This project aims to help you get the basic notions of freeing memory.

+Using Valgrind and/or GDB or even without any of these tools you need to make sure that our program has no more memory leaks.